Junior Cycle: Irish

 In the Junior Certificate candidates have the option of answering either in Irish (only if they have been in the Irish stream) or in English, except in the case of the subjects Irish and English and questions in other language subjects.
 Certain subjects and components are not available for bonus marks, marks awarded also vary depending on the written nature of the subject.

 Exemptions

-Students who face disadvantages (e.g. suffer spelling problems caused by dyslexia, dyspraxia, dysgraphia, or other disorders such as Autism Spectrum Disorder or ADHD) can not be penalised for bad spellings in exams such as English and Irish.
+Students who face disadvantages (e.g. suffer spelling problems caused by dyslexia, dyspraxia, dysgraphia, or other disorders such as Autism Spectrum Disorder or ADHD) cannot be penalised for poor spelling or grammar in exams such as English and Irish.
 These candidates will then be marked easier on all topics (e.g. if a student has a spelling problem in English they will be marked out of 50 for their mechanics).

 Junior Cycle grading

-In 2017, English got a new grading system, as part of the new Junior Cycle.
-This is being introduced into other subjects with examination in Science and Business Studies starting in 2019.
+In 2017, English got a new grading system as part of the new Junior Cycle, replacing an older system of grades A-F and NG.
+This was introduced into other subjects, with examination in Science and Business Studies starting in 2019.